 How the 747-400 fits into the 747 story

-747-400 is the representative branch of the Boeing 747 family, capturing the winglet-equipped long-range version most people mean when they say 747.
+747-400 is a partially retired member of the Boeing 747 family, known for the winglet-equipped long-range version most people mean when they say 747.

 Service entry